unipv-larl/preverbs/README.md

 ## Description

-This is the repository for the paper [*TITLE OF THE PAPER*](), presented at the [Workshop on Natural Language Processing for Digital Humanities (NLP4DH)](https://rootroo.com/en/nlp4dh-workshop/) co-located with [ICON 2021](http://icon2021.nits.ac.in/) by Chiara Zanchi, Erica Biagetti and Luca Brigada Villa.
+This is the repository for the paper [*Annotating “absolute” preverbs in the Homeric and Vedic treebanks*](), presented at the [Workshop on Natural Language Processing for Digital Humanities (NLP4DH)](https://rootroo.com/en/nlp4dh-workshop/) co-located with [ICON 2021](http://icon2021.nits.ac.in/) by Chiara Zanchi, Erica Biagetti and Luca Brigada Villa.

 ## Abstract